Ajatt-Tools/mpvacious/README.md

 ### Adding media to existing cards
-You can add a card using Yomichan first, and then append an audioclip and snapshot to it.
+You can add a card using Yomichan first, and then append an audio clip and snapshot to it.

 #### You'll need:
 * Clipboard Inserter